-Development and launch of the RFRI Investigator Platform (RFRI-IP) for clinical phenotyping The RFRI-IP is a secure Internet-based data collection system that is custom-designed.
+Development and launch of the RFRI Investigator Platform (RFRI-IP) for clinical phenotyping.
+The RFRI-IP is a custom-designed, secure Internet-based data collection system.
 The RFRI Investigator Platform (RFRI-IP) will be used across all the research sites in the Global Research Network (see below) to collect detailed and uniform clinical phenotyping data on large panels of patients with DGBI.
-At many research sites, the patients in this phenotyping database will also have associated bio-samples (these will be our ROBOT project sites), and it will be possible to link findings from those biosamples to their phenotyping data.
-The RFRI-IP was launched in April of 2022 at the Gothenburg, Sweden site, where it has been successfully piloted, and several additional clinical sites in Europe and the U.S. are currently preparing to start data collection with this system, including in Leuven in Belgium and the Mayo Clinic in Rochester in the U.S.
+At many research sites, the patients in this phenotyping database will also have associated bio-samples (these will be our ROBOT project sites), and it will be possible to link findings from those bio-samples to their phenotyping data.
+The RFRI-IP was launched in April of 2022 at the Gothenburg, Sweden site, where it has been successfully piloted, and several additional clinical sites in Asia, Latin America, Europe, and the U.S. are currently preparing to start data collection with this system, including in Leuven in Belgium and the Mayo Clinic in Rochester in the U.S.

-The use of the RFRI-IP online data collection system is expected to quickly create an unprecedented large central clinical research database that can be used to (a) rapidly invite sets of patients with well-known characteristics to participate in specific research studies; (b) conduct analyses for research papers by site investigators, individually or in collaboration, and by the RFRI or commissioned by sponsors; and (c) assess feasibility and provide pilot information for grant applications and sponsored projects.
-Additionally, questionnaire data collected in the unified phenotyping are automatically scored by the computer system and instantly available for use in the clinical encounters, and thus clinically useful to doctors and patients at each participating site.
+The use of the RFRI-IP online data collection system is expected to quickly create an unprecedented, extensive central clinical research database that can be used to (a) rapidly invite sets of patients with well-known characteristics to participate in specific research studies; (b) conduct analyses for research papers by site investigators, individually or in collaboration, and by the RFRI or commissioned by sponsors; and (c) assess feasibility and provide pilot information for grant applications and sponsored projects.
+Additionally, questionnaire data collected in the unified phenotyping are automatically scored by the computer system and instantly available for use in clinical encounters, and thus clinically valuable for doctors and patients at each participating site.

-All patient data collection using the RFRI-IP are strictly de-identified and HIPAA and GDPR compliant.
-To minimize costs and demands on staff at the clinical research sites, data collection is predominantly self-administered by patients, utilizing easy-to-use webbased assessment that works on any computer device and in any web browser.
-The primary patient evaluation method is self-completion of questionnaires by patients at home prior to clinic visits or via computer tablets in the waiting rooms.
-The assessment is fully mobile-device compatible so patients can use their mobile phones to complete the assessments if preferred.
+All patient data collected using the RFRI-IP is strictly deidentified and HIPAA and GDPR-compliant.
+To minimize costs and demands on staff at the clinical research sites, data collection is predominantly self-administered by patients, utilizing easy-to-use web-based assessment that works on any computer device and in any web browser.
+The primary patient evaluation method is the self-completion of questionnaires by patients at home prior to clinic visits or via computer tablets in the waiting rooms.
+The assessment is fully mobile-device compatible, so patients can use their mobile phones to complete the assessments if preferred.
 Staff-assisted entry and paper questionnaires are only used in exceptional circumstances if needed.

-The patient phenotyping assessment consists of an initial 25-30 min. patient-completed questionnaire, and a shorter assessment (5-10 min.) in return clinic visits, primarily designed to update information on clinical status in the database.
-These patientcompleted assessments are supplemented with a limited set of information from the medical record, added by the research site staff.
+The patient phenotyping assessment consists of an initial 25-30 min. patient-completed questionnaire and a shorter assessment (5-10 min.) in return clinic visits.
+It is primarily designed to update information on clinical status in the database.
+These patient-completed assessments are supplemented with limited information from the medical record added by the research site staff.